We all know that Z-Wave makes our home smart, but does it make our home safer too?

-Consequently, they announced a new security measure in 2016 to protect smart home appliance from getting hacked and make wireless transmissions safe.
+Consequently, they announced a new security measure in 2016 to protect the smart home appliances from getting hacked and make wireless transmissions safe.

-According to their new standard, all Z-Wave products must have the latest security 2 framework, which is the best possible security solution for smart home appliances.
+According to their new standard, all Z-Wave products must have the latest Z-Wave S2 security framework, which is the best possible security solution for smart home appliances.

 In order to develop the S2 framework and make the system impregnable, the Z-Wave alliance sought the help of expert cybersecurity personnel.

 QR and pin code has been introduced to give the smart appliances a unique identity to the network.